-A HR Coordinator is a professional who sits on the Human Resources department.
+A HR Coordinator is a professional who sits in the Human Resources department.
 They are someone who plays an administrative function with the HR department.
-An HR Coordinator is generally someone who helps handle paperwork, ensures meeting times are set up appropriately and coordinators efforts on behalf of HR agents, HR leaders, and more.
+An HR Coordinator is generally someone who helps handle paperwork, ensures meeting times are set up appropriately and coordinators' efforts on behalf of HR agents, HR leaders, and more.

 Table of Contents